-4.8 NEPA's installed capacity for currently operating plants (all fuels) is 6029 MW, which is 76 percent of total installed operating capacity in Nigeria.
+- MW, which is 76 percent of total installed operating capacity in Nigeria.
 However, according to ExxonMobil, in 1998 NEPA's working capacity was only 4528 MW.
 In 2000, NEPA reported their plants operating at only 2257 MW.
 Further loss in transmission and distribution resulted in NEPA selling, in 1998, only 11,241 MWh or a delivered capacity of 3122 MW.
 This translates into a 31 percent transmission loss; a percentage which is estimated to be even higher today at 40 percent.
 NEPA cannot meet current demand, and many diesel power generators provide back-up power when the NEPA system is down.
-Due to NEPA's inability to meet demand and the proliferation of private generators, the actual demand is unknown and must be estimated in order to have a realistic basis from which to project future demand.

-4.9 Shell Petroleum Development Company estimates the total private liquid fuelled backup generator capacity in Nigeria as being between 3000 and 4000 MW.
+Because of NEPA's inability to meet demand and the proliferation of private generators, the actual demand is unknown and must be estimated in order to have a realistic basis from which to project future demand. - Shell Petroleum Development Company estimates the total private liquid fuelled backup generator capacity in Nigeria as being between 3000 and 4000 MW.
 Using the more conservative of the two estimates, assuming the generators operate at 100 percent of installed capacity, and assuming that these private liquid fuelled generators lose 20 percent in delivery, this gives a delivered capacity of 2400 MW.
 Adding this to NEPA's 1998 delivered capacity of 3122 MW and to the known capacity from other non-NEPA plants gives a total delivered power capacity of 6663 MW for all of Nigeria.
 This translates into a per capita consumption of 152 KWh when only the power generation from known operating plants (NEPA and non-NEPA, all fuels) are considered.
 This compares well to the same figure (142 KWh/capita) calculated using Nigerian electricity production reported by the World Bank.